The External Action action

 - Passed to an AI Prompt node to extract or interpret information; or

-- Passed to an Extract Text node to extract values using regex
+- Passed to an Extract Text node to extract values using regex.

 Other considerations